diogolbar/portfolio/README.md

 # Portfolio
-This is a repository containing projects that I worked in order to hone my skills with python, data analysis and machine learning.
+This is a repository containing projects that I worked in order to hone my skills on python, data analysis and machine learning.
 The majority of these projects are presented in the form of iPython notebooks.

 ## Contents